jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 {}
 ```

 Once again, the absence of **C++20** can be felt here.
 We want this constructor to be available only when `isConst` is `true`: in other words only a `const_iterator` has this extra constructor.
 In **C++20**, a well-placed [requires clause](https://en.cppreference.com/w/cpp/language/constraints#Requires_clauses) would conditionally enable that constructor.
 But in **C++17** we have to resort to an disgusting **SFINAE** trick using [std::enable_if_t](https://en.cppreference.com/w/cpp/types/enable_if).
-To make the matter uglier, [the complicated rules of template substition](https://stackoverflow.com/questions/14603163/how-to-use-sfinae-for-selecting-constructors) forces us to have the somewhat useless default argument `DepIsConst` instead of using `isConst` directly.
+To make the matter uglier, [the complicated rules of template substitution](https://stackoverflow.com/questions/14603163/how-to-use-sfinae-for-selecting-constructors) forces us to have the somewhat useless default argument `DepIsConst` instead of using `isConst` directly.

 ** [Some external operators](https://github.com/Jiwan/dense_hash_map/blob/d80d3da01d9981154e78ea85b3135b4a66a150a3/include/jg/details/dense_hash_map_iterator.hpp#L133) **

 If you want to benefit from your conversion constructor within all your operators of arity 2 (operator==, operator<...), you must be careful on how to craft those.
-You have different options here: members, non-members, friends, non friends, template or not template...
+You have different options here: members, non-members, friends, non-friends, template or not template...
 I find [Natasha Jarus explanations on the subject](https://web.mst.edu/~nmjxv3/articles/templates.html) pretty good.

 I opted for the option ["give access to a const reference of my sub-iterator to everyone"](https://github.com/Jiwan/dense_hash_map/blob/d80d3da01d9981154e78ea85b3135b4a66a150a3/include/jg/details/dense_hash_map_iterator.hpp#L126), including my operators defined as free functions.
 It avoids a creating a cluster-fudge of forward declarations and `friend`s at the price of exposing my private parts.
 No fame, no shame as they say!

 ##### A quick note for some detractors:

 Our beautiful **C++20** solution expressed in few lines, became 207 lines of pure... iterator chaos.
-Certainely, ranges, concepts or coroutines can do more harm than good [under some circumstances](https://aras-p.info/blog/2018/12/28/Modern-C-Lamentations/).
+Certainly, ranges, concepts or coroutines can do more harm than good [under some circumstances](https://aras-p.info/blog/2018/12/28/Modern-C-Lamentations/).
 Typically, the next iterator we will work on would not be a good fit for ranges.
 But entirely discarding their usage due to some limitations is not a smart move either.
 They do bring a lot of value as clearly shown with our `dense_hash_map_iterator`!

 ### local iterator - a forward iterator without glamor: